hypeIT-GmbH/hypeguard-flutter-code-challenge/README.md

 # 📱 Flutter Challenge: Staff App

 Welcome to the Flutter challenge!
+Please read the following carefully.
+In case any instructions are no clear, do not hesitate to contact us!.
+And please do not forget: This is a challenge, not a test.
+So enjoy!

+## 📝 Scenario

-Your goal ist to build an Android App for an Event Supervisor listing the staff that has been assigned to him.
+Your goal ist to build an Android App for an Event Supervisor, that allows the supervisor to see and edit the staff members that has been assigned to him.
+These staff members are subject to constant change during an event.
+The API will inform the App via a Websocket on any changes related to the staff members.
+So the App must reflect those changes.

-The App should require the Supervisor to login via email and password.
+The App should require the User to login via email and password.
 Then he will see a list of staff members currently assigned to him.
-The list is updated via a websocket, sending new or updating existing staff members.
+The list is updated by incoming websocket data without any user interaction.
 The Supervisor can tap on any staff member to see more details.

-Write your code having in mind that you will hand it over to another developer who will take care of further support and feature implementation.
+Write your code having in mind that you will hand it over to another developer who will take care of further maintainance and feature implementation.

 ## 🚦 Before You Start